 This step refers mainly to the system we will be using to control the entire maintenance function of our organisation.
 Although the embracing of modern technology with a CMMS or EAM style management system is preferred it can also be accomplished with a paper based system.
 This process in itself needs to be micro managed with careful attention to the selection and implementation of the system to best serve all current and future requirements.

 9. Work Process Definition

-Clear definition of all of the work processes that will be utilised through out the execution of maintenance also needs to be completed.
+Clear definition of all of the work processes that will be utilized through out the execution of maintenance also needs to be completed to improve maintenance.
 With clear definition of the corporate business rules this step will be a lot easier.
 Not only do these need to be created but they need to be integrated with the control system that has been chosen.
-(CMMS)

 This should include as a minimum:

 - Work Request Systems and Processes

 - Work Order Creation Standards (Minimum information levels)

 10. Equipment Strategies to Help Improve Maintenance